What constitutes as a wrongful termination? Read this guide to find out.

 Firing an employee is always an uncomfortable situation for both the employer and employee.
 While the employer is dealing with an awkward conversation and the knowledge that she’ll have to fill a position quickly, the employee is looking at a loss of income and career uncertainty.

 In addition to those difficult feelings though, employees often feel that their termination was unfair.
-Perhaps they believe they should’ve been given another chance or that their performance was not as bad as their boss made it out to be.
+Perhaps they believe they should’ve been given another chance before being fired or that their performance was not as bad as their boss made it out to be.

 But while many people who are fired might believe that the decision was “wrongful,” there is a very specific legal definition of “wrongful termination,” and it only applies to certain cases.